Skip to main content

 Curriculum Structure

-At Key Stage 3 (Year 7-9), learners study a broad and balanced curriculum to ensure that all students experience the breadth of subjects, delivered by subject specialists, before making informed choices about Key Stage 4.
+At Key Stage 3 (Year 7-9), learners study a broad and balanced curriculum to ensure that all students experience the breadth of subjects, delivered by subject specialists.
 There are opportunities for students who need extra literacy support and numeracy support to receive this.
-As a school, we are keen to enable pupils to experience many different subjects and to create a learning journey through Key Stage 3 and Key Stage 4, so that aspiration is high and individual needs are met.

-Key Stage 4 (Year 10-11) offers students a wide variety of option subjects alongside core subjects.
-We offer GCSEs and Cambridge National Awards to support academic and vocational study.
-We are committed to enabling every young person to aim high, and study subjects that will help them to continue to achieve long after they leave school.
-To guide students to make these important choices we have a range of support sessions, from a Guided Options Evening, one-to-one sessions, College Drop-in Days, College Taster Days and an individual interview with local colleges and/or people from the local business community.
+Our Key Stage 4 (Year 10-11) curriculum offers students a wide variety of academic and vocational subjects to choose, alongside core subjects.
+We want every young person to aim high, love learning and make their GCSE subjects a foundation for life long study.
+We help our students make good GCSE choices through a Guided Options Evening, one-to-one sessions, College Drop-in Days, College Taster Days and an individual interview with local colleges and/or people from the local business community.

-The curriculum is organised into 6 x one-hour lessons on Mondays for Year 10 and 5 x one-hour lessons Tuesday – Friday.
+Year 10: 6 x one-hour lessons on Mondays for Year 10 & 5 x one-hour lessons Tuesday – Friday.
 (In the summer term Year 10 move to a 28 period week.)

 Curriculum Impact